vajihehghasemi/IOT/README.md

 # IOT
-The project about internet of things including Arduino, Sensors, and simuling of the DV,syncronuse, Asyncronus motor are added.
+The project about internet of things including Arduino, Sensors, and simuling of the DC,synchronous, Asynchrnous motor are added.